Learn-Write-Repeat/Open-contributions/Bommidi_Python_OOPS.md

  It's the blueprint of any object where we intiliaze the necessary parameters to construct our object

 + Functions inside class is called as ***Methods***
-+ Class name should start with an upper case alphabet and followed by some methods
++ It's good start a class name with an upper case alphabet (not a necessary condition) and followed by some mthods.

 ***Syntax***
 ```